Teriks/LibLSLCC/README.md

 build with every version of Visual Studio starting with VS2010.

-# Building LibLSLCC on *Nix Platforms with mono/xbuild from the shell
+# Building LibLSLCC on *Nix Platforms with mono/xbuild

 To build LibLSLCC from the command line using mono/xbuild on nix platforms, first install Mono (complete)